tylerfowle/dtags/readme.md

 # :bookmark: dtags

-directory tagging and navigation utility.
+#### directory tagging and navigation utility.

-Dtags allows tagging, and change directories fast and easy.
+Dtags makes tagging, and change directories fast and easy.
+Add arbitrary tags to any directory, making it easy to jump back to those directories easy.

 ## Installation